catjacks38/ImageSteganography/README.md

 Linux: `./ImageSteganography --method channelToData --input <the path to the image you want to decode> --channel <channel where the data was encoded into> <path to the decoded data that will be saved>`

 ## TODO:
-1. Add more methodes of using steganography to hide data into images
+1. Add more methods of using steganography to hide data into images
-2. Maybe add methodes of using steganography for non-image file types
+2. Maybe add methods of using steganography for non-image file types
-3. Add a way to store header data to the encoded file.
+3. Improve and refactor code